SeyfuGG/SeyfuGG/README.md

 You can click the Preview link to take a look at your changes. and font styles, add fonts
 --->
 pseudo selectors and Grid, hidden elemets
+Background images, filters, clips and density of images